 Take to the waters

 As aforementioned, Newfoundland & Labrador is blessed with stunning coastline, including an abundance of breath-taking fjords, bays, guts, and inlets – not to mention the inland rivers, lakes, and ponds – in essence, it is the perfect place for adventuring on the water.
+See it all in our cruise tours.
 Ask us about a guided kayaking tour, where you can dip your paddle while watching breaching whales.
 In fact, the province is home to the world’s largest population of humpback whales.
 Don't forget to look for puffins, kittiwakes, and gannets that reside in the many cliffs, crags, inlets and islands around the coast, and on the ocean itself.
 View a spectacle of millions of birds nesting on the province's offshore islands and headlands.

 Understand the origins of the Earth